The purpose of this page is to answer frequently asked iDempiere, open source ERP, questions.

 How much does iDempiere cost?

 Please remember there is a difference between a budget to ensure success and the expected external expense.
-You are best served to budget between $20K USD if you are smaller ($10M USD Revenue) and less complex to $100K if you are larger ($100M USD revenue) and more complex.
-This budget should cover the basics of ERP implementation plus incidental and unexpected expenses along the way.
+You are best served to budget between $20K USD if you are smaller ($10M USD Revenue) and less complex to $120K if you are larger ($100M USD revenue) and more complex.
+This budget should cover the basics of ERP implementation (learn, configure, audit, and deploy) plus incidental and unexpected expenses along the way.

 Here is an expense and ROI comparison with proprietary ERP.
 The single biggest question I get about this ROI is “where does the iDempiere expense come from?”
 The average person believes the open source ERP cost is projected too high.
 The first answer is partly that I over estimated to be fair.
 The second answer is that people will often customize an open source ERP more than they will a proprietary system.